redpanda-data/connect/docs/processors/README.md

 ```

 While is a processor that has a condition and a list of child processors.
 The
-child processors are executed continously on a message batch for as long as the
+child processors are executed continuously on a message batch for as long as the
 child condition resolves to true.

 The field `at_least_once`, if true, ensures that the child processors